itdxer/neupy/site/docs/quickstart.rst

 ***********

 XOR problem is probably the most known for those who have already heared about neural networks.
-The most popular neural network algorithm probably is :network:`Backpropagation`.
+The most popular neural network algorithm probably is :network:`GradientDescent`.
-Let's try to solve the XOR problem using :network:`Backpropagation` First of all we need to define 4 data samples for XOR function.
+Let's try to solve the XOR problem using :network:`GradientDescent` First of all we need to define 4 data samples for XOR function.

 .. code-block:: python